ran-dall/codex/🤝/@drduh/YubiKey-Guide/README.md

 $ gpg --delete-secret-key $KEYID
 ```

-**Important** Make sure you have securely erased all generated keys and revocation certificates if a Live image was not used!
+**Important** Make sure you have securely erased all generated keys and revocation certificates if an ephemeral enviroment was not used!

 # Using keys